kundajelab/scATAC-reprog/src/analysis/20200206_pmat_snapATAC/sessions/20200520_n68916/README.md

 - metadata.tsv: contains UMAP coordinates
 - peaks.bed: contains all peaks from snap files (not just those used for diff map + UMAP).
 No iPSC peaks.
 - pmat.sparse.mm: contains raw insertions in each of the above peaks for each of the cells.
 No iPSC peaks.

+Peak set used is merged overlap peaks after extending all summits 250 bp in either direction.